-If you are a carer who provides or intends to provide 'regular and substantial' care for someone you should be offered a carer's assessment by the social services department at their local trust.
+If you are a carer who provides 'regular and substantial' care for someone, you should be offered a carer's assessment by the social services department at your local Trust.

 No definition of 'substantial' is given, so if you feel the care you provide will impact on your life, work or family, and you will be caring regularly, you are entitled to a carer's assessment.
 You can have a carer's assessment even if the person you look after has not had an assessment themselves.